smis-soleil/orange-snom-paper/README.md

-# orange-snom paper data and workflows
+# orange-snom paper data, workflows and examples

 Here we provide the data and corresponding [pySNOM](https://github.com/Quasars/pySNOM) scripts for each example in the first paper describing the [orange-snom](https://github.com/Quasars/orange-snom) add-on to [Quasar](https://quasar.codes/).